cosmin-z/ADM-HW2/README.md

 # ADM-HW2

-The main.ipynb contains all our answer.
+The main.ipynb contains all our answers.

 The images folder contains the pdf images uploaded to jupyter.